-Each licensee shall remedy any issues regarding its scooters used for scooter sharing business that are not parked lawfully within 2 hours after the licensee is notified of such improper parking.
+Each licensee shall remedy any issues regarding its scooters used for scooter sharing business that are not parked lawfully within 2 hours after the licensee is notified of such improper parking during operating hours.
+Any parking complaints received outside of operating hours must be remedied by 7 a.m. the same day.
 The Commissioner and the Commissioner of Transportation may review compliance with parking regulations at their discretion.
 Each licensee shall require that riders using smartphones to complete their trip take and submit a photo of the scooter once parked.
 Licensees shall provide the City with these photos, either in their entirety or as a representative sample, including approximate location information, upon request.